-- The incubation period is of 3-5 days.
+- The incubation period of RSV infection is of 3-5 days.

-- Viral sheedings may persist for 1-3 weeks from infants and young children, whereas adults shed for only 1-2 days.
+- Viral shedding may persist for 1-3 weeks in infants and young children, whereas adults shed for only 1-2 days.

 - High viral titers are present in respiratory tract secretions from young children.

 - Inoculum size is an important determinant of successful infection in adults (and possibly in children as well).

 - An intact immune system seems to be important in resolving an infection, as patients with impaired cell-mediated immunity may become persistently infected with a respiratory syncytial virus and shed the virus for months.